titon/db/docs/query.md

 # Queries #

 A Query is an object oriented approach to SQL query building.
-A query can be instantiated through the model as so:
+A query can be instantiated through the table as so:

 ```php
 $query = $this->query(Query::UPDATE); // specify the type of query